Essential oils are very safe and easy to use. However, it is

 Never apply oils directly to the eyes or ear canal.

 After application, avoid rubbing the eyes, around the eyelids, handling contact lenses, or touching the interior of ones nose.
-The skin around the genitals and mucous
+The skin around the genitals and mucousmembranes areas are also sensitive and prone to irritation.

 If you happen to get an essential oil somewhere you did not intend, or experience